fvaleri/strimzi-debugging/sessions/002/README.md

 certificates functionality can be used to configure a custom certificate signed by an external or well-known CA.

 Custom certificates are not managed by the operator, so you will be in charge of the renewal process, which requires to update the listener secret.
-A brokers rolling update will start automatically in order to make the new certificate available.
-This example only shows TLS encryption, but you can also add a custom client certificate for TLS authentication by setting `tls-external` type in the user custom resource and creating the user secret (subject can only contain `CN=$USER_NAME`).
+A rolling update will start automatically in order to make the new certificate available.
+This example only shows TLS encryption, but you can add a custom client certificate for TLS authentication by setting `type: tls-external` in the user CR and creating the user secret (subject can only contain `CN=$USER_NAME`).

-Typically, the security team will provide a certificate bundle including the whole trust chain (i.e. root CA + intermediate CA + listener certificate) and the private key.
-If that's not the case, you can easily create the bundle from the individual certificates in PEM format.
+Typically, the security team will provide a certificate bundle which includes the whole trust chain (i.e. root CA + intermediate CA + listener certificate) and a private key.
+If that's not the case, you can easily create the bundle from individual certificates in PEM format.

 ```sh
 $ cat /tmp/listener.crt /tmp/intermca.crt /tmp/rootca.crt > /tmp/bundle.crt
 ```

-The most important things to verify here are that the listener certificate is not a CA certificate, and it includes a SAN for each broker route, plus one for the bootstrap route.
+Note that the listener certificate must not be a CA and it must includes a SAN for each broker route, plus one for the bootstrap route.
 Alternatively, you can use a wildcard certificate.

 ```sh
 $ kubectl get routes